Built-in Functions

 If you need advanced expression behavior beyond KalamDB-specific built-ins, use the DataFusion function references linked above as the canonical guide.

-For end-to-end schema and index examples, see Vector Search.
+For end-to-end schema and index examples, see /docs/server/architecture/vector-search.